yuanwang713/Data-ETL-Project/Vertica_Queries/readme.md

 Admintools and vsql are used to maintain databases on Vertica.

-Screenshots of T-SQL queries and output have been included in the pdf file.
+Screenshots of T-SQL queries and output have been included in the Vertica7.2_Vmart_T-SQL_Queries_Yuan_Wang.pdf.